-INDIVIDUAL PSYCHOTHERAPY WITH ADULTS
+INDIVIDUAL PSYCHOTHERAPY FOR ADULTS

 For more information about my educational and clinical background, please view my CV.